Q: How do most people choose a career?

 If you find that you love a career, great.
 If you don’t, you have a process in place to find what you do truly love.

-This is how you turn the vague and confusing question of “What should I do with my life?” into a system that guarantees you do what you love.
-So let’s dive right in.
+The image above shows you how to turn the vague and confusing question of “What should I do with my life?” into a system that guarantees you do what you love.
+So let’s dive right in on how to choose a career.

 Step 1: Find your (potential) Dream Job using the Cloud Technique